klyed/hivesmartchain/docs/tutorials/2-transactions.md

 # Transactions

-Burrow supports a number of [transactions](reference/transactions.md) which denote a unit of computation.
+HiveSmartChain supports a number of [transactions](reference/transactions.md) which denote a unit of computation.
 The easiest way to experiment is with our `hsc tx` command, but please checkout the [deployment guide](deploy.md) for more advanced usage.